Kokumber

 75 hard challenge tracker free

 I’m not a big fan of the 21 day workout programs because they never produce any sustainable results!
 But 75 HARD isn’t one of them.
-It’s a mental toughness challenge where you follow 6 simple habits for 75 days straight, without missing a single day.
+75 Hard is a mental toughness challenge where you follow 6 simple habits for 75 days straight, without missing a single day.
 If you skip a day, you restart from Day 1.

 Before starting the challenge, I read and watched every single video/ article on 75 Hard to get a clear picture of what’s it going to look like.
 And now that I’m a few weeks into this, I’m painting a clear picture for you.

-While also, giving you some tips and a 75 hard challenge tracker free towards the end! 😉
+While also, giving you some tips and a free 75 hard challenge tracker! 😉

 “If you are looking for a new fitness program, this is not it.
-This challenge can transform your life…starting from the inside, says Andy Frisella, creator of 75 HARD and founder of 1st Phorm.
+This challenge can transform your life…starting from the inside, says Andy Frisella, creator of 75 HARD.
 According to Andy, while this challenge may produce amazing physical results, it’s more of a mental toughness challenge.
+And I couldn’t agree more.

 75 hard challenge rules